zloirock/core-js/CONTRIBUTING.md

 - Any shared helpers should be added to the [`packages/core-js/internals`](./packages/core-js/internals) directory.
 - If the implementation for the `pure` version differs from the global version, add it to [`packages/core-js-pure/override`](./packages/core-js-pure/override) directory.
 The rest parts of `core-js-pure` will be copied from `core-js` package.
 - For export the polyfill, in almost all cases use `internals/export` helper.
-- Add feature detection of the polyfill to [`tests/compat/tests.js`](./tests/compat/tests.js) and compatibility data to [`packages/core-js-compat/src/data.js`](./packages/core-js-compat/src/data.js) and [`packages/core-js-compat/src/modules-by-versions.js`](./packages/core-js-compat/src/modules-by-versions.js) (this data also used for getting default list of polyfills at bundling).
+- Add feature detection of the polyfill to [`tests/compat/tests.js`](./tests/compat/tests.js) and compatibility data to [`packages/core-js-compat/src/data.js`](./packages/core-js-compat/src/data.js) and [`packages/core-js-compat/src/modules-by-versions.js`](./packages/core-js-compat/src/modules-by-versions.js) (this data also used for getting the default list of polyfills at bundling).
 - Add it to entry points where it's required: directories [`packages/core-js/features`](./packages/core-js/features), [`packages/core-js/es`](./packages/core-js/es), [`packages/core-js/proposals`](./packages/core-js/proposals), [`packages/core-js/stage`](./packages/core-js/stage) and [`packages/core-js/web`](./packages/core-js/web).
 - Add unit tests to [`tests/tests`](./tests/tests) and [`tests/pure`](./tests/pure).
 - Add tests of entry points to [`tests/commonjs.js`](./tests/commonjs).